matthewjhenry/matthewjhenry.github.io/_pages/about.md

   - /about.html
 ---

-Postdoctoral Research Fellow at the University of Exeter, working with Prof. [Goeff Vallis](http://empslocal.ex.ac.uk/people/staff/gv219/).
+Postdoctoral Research Fellow at the University of Exeter, working with Prof. [Geoff Vallis](http://empslocal.ex.ac.uk/people/staff/gv219/).
 You can view my CV [here](https://matthewjhenry.github.io/CV_Henry.pdf).

 The main theme of my research is using idealized climate models to have a better understanding of the climate system.
 I have done some work on understanding why the polar regions warm faster under increased greenhouse gas forcing ("Polar amplification").
 I am currently working on understanding past warm climates, such as the Eocene, which were characterised by a small equator-to-pole temperature difference and above-freezing winter temperatures on the Arctic continent.